pachyderm/docs-content/latest/integrate/superb-ai/_index.md

 ---
 # metadata #
 title: Superb AI
-description: Learn how to use the Superb AI connector to ingest data.
+description: Learn how to use the Superb AI integration to ingest data.
 date:
 # taxonomy #
 tags: ["integrations", "superb-ai"]